juh3/plantshop/README.md

 There's still some work to do however, but I still chose to publish this site as it's almost done and showcases my skills.

 You can find the site running at ballofroots.com.
+The site works best for mobile phones and laptop screens and up.

 TO-DO:
   save the cart to the local storage